pawelgrzybek/pawelgrzybek.com/content/posts/2015-08-05-fix-priviliges-and-never-again-use-sudo-with-npm.md

 ---
 title: Fix privileges and never again use sudo with npm
-description: Running npm with sudo allows hackers to have full control over your computer.
+summary: Running npm with sudo allows hackers to have full control over your computer.
 Fortunately it works perfectly fine without root powers.
 Let's fix it!
 photo: 2015-08-05.jpg
 ---